 Actionable steps to avoid greenwashing:

-- Be specific with claims—avoid vague terms like "eco-friendly" or "green" without evidence
+- Be specific with claims — avoid vague terms like "eco-friendly" or "green" without supporting evidence

 - Provide third-party certifications and transparent data

-- Acknowledge imperfections and show progress over time rather than claiming perfection
+- Acknowledge imperfections and show progress over time rather than claiming a perfection you haven't reached

 - Focus on material impacts (carbon reduction, waste diversion) rather than superficial changes